-A 14: we have rewritten the results section according to our revised and more precise argument.
-We have deepened our arguments in the results, adding layers related to antecedents and outcomes, including the lack of shared goals, the role of departmental and hospital leaders and the processes such a situation creates.
-We have also modified our claims using more humble statements and a new and we hope the clearer structure of the chapter.
-As we also reduced the number and length of quotes, we hope it is clearer now.
+A-14: We have rewritten the results section in line with our revised, more precise argument.
+We have deepened our arguments by adding layers related to antecedents and outcomes, including the lack of shared goals, the role of departmental and organizational leaders, and the processes that such a situation creates.
+We have moderated our claims and adopted a new, clearer structure in this section (also reducing the number and length of the quotes).

 C-15: . you write “and the differentiation of status based on professionalism and prestige are evidence that three out of four building blocks upon which contact is based according to contact theory principles (Dovidio et al.,2011; Visintin et al.,2017), are missing in the hospital context.”- If so, then why did you lean on this theory?
 And which one of them is missing? and again, why do you even need to have more contact?
 Is the hospital suffer from that segregation?
 How is earning from this situation?
 Try to think about the reason that the hospital declare common goals but relies on differentiation..

-A-15: As noted before, we have restructured our arguments, moving the discussion of contact theory to the discussion section.
-We have also added in the results sections on who gains from the situation and the costs of it, and the contradiction between the hospital’s declaration and actions.
+A-15: As noted above, we have restructured our arguments, limiting our consideration of contact theory to the discussion section.
+In the results section, we have focused on who gains from the situation, the costs of the situation, and the contradiction between the hospital’s declared aims and actions.

 C-16: Minor. p.
 9, please insert the text at the beginning of the paragraph (“in particular “… and “indeed in their study”) inside the paragraph.
 2. p.
 17, please insert the citation to the middle.
 3. p.
 5. “formation in which Individuals strive to maximize their positive distinctiveness”.
 Why you put a capital letter in “Individuals”?

-A-16: we have corrected the suggested amendments.
-We also edited the whole manuscript, both the authors themselves and then by professional editors, and updated all the mentioned
+A-16: We have made the suggested amendments, and the authors and professional editors have edited the whole manuscript.